 (This post contains affiliate links.
 If you purchase anything I receive a referral fee, at no extra cost to you.)

-People who use some form of holistic medicine may assume they’re doing homeopathy.
+People who use any form of holistic medicine may assume they’re doing homeopathy.

 Holistic Medicine vs Homeopathy

-In my experience, homeopathy can be much more effective than herbal medicine.
+In my experience, homeopathy is much more effective than herbal medicine.